GFionaIgnacio/Ignacio_Spotify/README.md

 ![image](https://github.com/user-attachments/assets/1f182d92-64ab-4025-9d4d-1fd05256a86b)

 ## Overview
 ##### This repository provides a Jupyter Notebook performing exploratory data analysis (EDA) on a Spotify dataset of the most streamed songs in 2023.
-The objective is to uncover patterns, visualize trends, and interpret relationships between different song attributes and their popularity (measured by streams).
+The objective is to uncover patterns, visualize trends, and interpret relationships between different song attributes and their popularity.

 ## Libraries Used
 ##### 1. Numpy: